 So, this is why AWS recommends that you use AMIs backed by Amazon EBS volumes because they launch faster and use persistent storage.

-CloudRanger offer a simple DevOps automation solution to make it easy to manage backups & servers on AWS cloud.
-Using CloudRanger, you can easily create EBS snapshots and AMIs.
+Druva CloudRanger provides the world’s easiest to use backup and recovery solution for Amazon Web Services.
+We make it easy to manage your backups & servers running on AWS cloud.
+Using CloudRanger, you can easily manage backups and retention of your RDS, EC2 and Redshift resources with snapshots and AMIs.

 With an easy to use interface, managing your routine AWS tasks is simple and effective.
 CloudRanger saves your team time and hassle, making the day-to-day management of your AWS resources easier and more automated.
 CloudRanger can also help you save on your EC2 costs by starting/stopping non-production instances automatically when you need them.